Political Economy, Labour and Development Economics

 2) Do Enfranchised Immigrants Affect Political Behaviour?

-Abstract: This paper analyses 3 million UK Parliament speeches between 1972 and 2011 to understand how immigration affects the incumbent's behaviour towards existing and prospective immigrants.
-As a legacy of the British Empire, the immigrants from commonwealth countries in the UK have a right to vote in the national elections, while the non-commonwealth immigrants do not have this enfranchisement power.
-I find an increase in the commonwealth immigration makes the incumbent spend more time in the Parliament talking about existing immigrants, address existing immigrants with positive emotion and vote to make future immigration tougher.
-An increase in non-commonwealth immigration leads to the opposite effect.
-The enfranchised immigrants undertake more socio-political actions (signing a petition, participating in protests, contacting a politician etc.) compared to disenfranchised immigrants, which drives the incumbent's behaviour.
+Abstract: This paper analyses 3 million UK Parliament speeches between 1972 and 2011 to understand how enfranchised immigration affects the incumbent's behaviour towards existing and prospective immigrants.
+As a legacy of the British Empire, the immigrants in the UK from Commonwealth member countries and the Republic of Ireland have a right to vote in the national elections.
+In contrast, the remaining immigrants are not enfranchised.
+I find an increase in the share of enfranchised immigrants makes the incumbent spend more time in the Parliament talking about immigrants, address immigrants with positive emotion and vote to make future immigration more challenging.
+An increase in disenfranchised immigration leads to the opposite effect.
+The enfranchised immigrants undertake more socio-political actions (signing a petition, participating in protests, contacting a politician, etc.) than disenfranchised immigrants, which drives the incumbent's behaviour.
 Disenfranchised immigrants only catch up with the enfranchised immigrants after naturalisation.

 3) Mobilisation for Skill Training: Experimental Evidence from India (with Bhaskar Chakravorty, Clément Imbert, and Roland Rathelot).
 AEA RCT Registry

-4) Local Events and Receptivity to Propaganda (with Yatish Arya).
+4) Receptivity to Political Messages: The Role of Local Events (with Yatish Arya).